fieldtrip/website/reference/ft_plot_sens.md

- The following options apply to MEG magnetometers and/or gradiometers 'coil'            = true/false, plot each individual coil (default = false) 'orientation'     = true/false, plot a line for the orientation of each coil (default = false) 'coilshape'       = 'point', 'circle', 'square', or 'sphere' (default is automatic) 'coilsize'        = diameter or edge length of the coils (default is automatic) The following options apply to EEG electrodes
+ The following options apply to MEG magnetometers and/or gradiometers 'coil'            = true/false, plot each individual coil (default = false) 'orientation'     = true/false, plot a line for the orientation of each coil (default = false) 'coilshape'       = 'point', 'circle', 'square', 'sphere', or 'disc' (default is automatic) 'coilsize'        = diameter or edge length of the coils (default is automatic) The following options apply to EEG electrodes
-   'elec'            = true/false, plot each individual electrode (default = false) 'orientation'     = true/false, plot a line for the orientation of each electrode (default = false) 'elecshape'       = 'point', 'circle', 'square', or 'sphere' (default is automatic) 'elecsize'        = diameter of the electrodes (default is automatic) The following options apply to NIRS optodes
+   'elec'            = true/false, plot each individual electrode (default = false) 'orientation'     = true/false, plot a line for the orientation of each electrode (default = false) 'elecshape'       = 'point', 'circle', 'square', 'sphere', or 'disc' (default is automatic) 'elecsize'        = diameter of the electrodes (default is automatic) 'headshape'       = headshape, required for elecshape 'disc' The following options apply to NIRS optodes
-   'opto'            = true/false, plot each individual optode (default = false) 'orientation'     = true/false, plot a line for the orientation of each optode (default = false) 'optoshape'       = 'point', 'circle', 'square', or 'sphere' (default is automatic) 'optosize'        = diameter of the optodes (default is automatic)
+   'opto'            = true/false, plot each individual optode (default = false) 'orientation'     = true/false, plot a line for the orientation of each optode (default = false) 'optoshape'       = 'point', 'circle', 'square', 'sphere', or 'disc' (default is automatic) 'optosize'        = diameter of the optodes (default is automatic)

  The following options apply when electrodes/coils/optodes are NOT plotted individually